zainussami/rust_cpu_pid/Readme.md

 # RUST CPU Utilization by PID

-A Rust application that monitors the CPU utilization of a Process by PID
+A Rust application that monitors the CPU utilization of Processes by PIDs

 ## Compile